javalib-team/sawja/doc/tutorial/sawja_tutorial.md

 In this section, we present the different modules of *Sawja* and how they interact together.
 While reading the next sections, we recommend you to have a look at *Sawja* API at the same time.
+All modules of *Sawja* are sub-modules of the package module *Sawja_pack* in order to avoid possible namespace conflicts.

 *JProgram* module
 -----------------